deepakkashyap3013/Ordering-app/README.md

 # development
 $ docker-compose up --build -V
 ```
-This would pull the necessary images from docker hub and start the containers
+This would pull the necessary docker images from dockerhub and start the docker containers

 ## Test